Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You have just finshed setting up an advertisement server in which one of the obvious choices for a service was Amazon Elastic Map Reduce( EMR) and are now troubleshooting some weird cluster states that you are seeing.
+### You have just finshed setting up an advertisement server in which one of the obvious choices for a service was Amazon Elastic MapReduce( EMR) and are now troubleshooting some weird cluster states that you are seeing.
 Which of the below is not an Amazon EMR cluster state?

 - [ ] STARTING.
 - [x] STOPPED.